vishal-chothe-patil/logical-problems-with-solutions/practical-demonstrations-of-common-exceptions.md

 4. Write a program to throw a custom exception using the `throw` keyword.

 5. How can you create and use a `custom exception class` in Java?

+---

+## **Advanced Concepts** 🔍

+1. How do you `rethrow an exception` in Java?

+2. What is `exception chaining`, and how is it implemented?

+3. What are `suppressed exceptions`, and how are they managed in `try-with-resources`?

+4. How do you create a `custom exception with additional fields` for more information?

+5. How can you handle `exceptions in lambda expressions`?

+---